ethereum-optimism/OPerating-manual/manual.md

 In the second week, committees will review all approved proposals listed on the Voting Cycle Roundup thread and publicly post their recommendations before the last day of Week 2 at 19:00 GMT (12:00p PST).

+If we are going forward with Committees in Season 3 then the I would recommend committee to take the decision whether to include the changed proposal or not.
+They must provide their reasoning.
+Pros:- Make process more flexible.
+A committee has 5 delegates which is enough member to make a judgement call.
+Cons:- For some, this means giving little too much power to Committee but I think final decision on proposal depends on Token house so that mitigate the abuse of power from committee.

 #### **Week 3: Voting**